EliAndrewC/l7r/rules/04-schools.md

 * worldliness

 **Special Ability:**
-You keep one extra die for damage rolls from unarmed attacks.
+You roll and keep one extra die for damage rolls from unarmed attacks.

 **First Dan:**
 Roll one extra die on attack, damage, and wound check rolls.